FGasper/p5-MongoDB-XS/README.md

 thread; a pollable file descriptor facilitates event loop integration.

 There is no attempt here to replicate the extensive interfaces found in official MongoDB drivers.
-Instead this module provides a minimal interface that should nevertheless expose most useful MongoDB client functionality.
+Instead this module provides a minimal interface that should nevertheless expose most useful MongoDB client functionality, while also requiring minimal maintenance.

 For example, to use a
 [change stream](https://www.mongodb.com/docs/manual/changeStreams/),